cometdlut/cracktip-detector/README.md

  * `-r`: create video using 3 images every second
  * `-i`: the input file name, e.g. image-0001-overlay.png
  * `-codec:v`: Set the video codec.
-We are using the encoder X264
+We use x264 video codec
  * `crackgrowth.mp4`: the name of the output video

 * Click below for the output video of the crack tip detection: